GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/2_method.typ

 Acoustic reverberation and the spatial configuration of the array lead to the apparition of exploitable patterns in the overall collected data.

 We present the following microphone array configurations that have been tested.
-Their implementation enriches the possibilities provided by our simulator.

 - A *binaural* array comprises two microphones placed a few centimeters apart from each other.
  This setup certainly constitutes the most studied robotic #acr("SSL") framework in the literature.